DigitalBubblegum/pokedexapp/README.md

 # Pokédex App

-This Pokédex app is a web application built with React with TailwindCSS.
+This Pokédex app is a web application built with React, TailwindCSS & Redux.
 It allows users to browse and search for information about various Pokémon using data fetched from the [PokeAPI](https://pokeapi.co/).

 ## Installation